-Frequent Trading and High Portfolio Turnover Rate Risk: The turnover rate within certain discretionary Advisory accounts (including, for example, in the Vantage Program) may be significant.
-Frequent trades may result in high transactions costs, including substantial brokerage commissions, fees and other transaction costs.
+Frequent Trading and High Portfolio Turnover Rate Risks:

+The turnover rate within certain discretionary Advisory accounts (including, for example, in the Vantage Program) may be significant.
+Frequent trades may result in high transactions costs, including substantial brokerage commissions, fees, and other transaction costs.
 In addition, frequent trading (whether or not through trades away from Stifel) is likely to result in short-term capital gains tax treatment.
 As a result, high turnover and frequent trading in an Advisory account could have an adverse effect on the cost and, therefore, the return on the Advisory account.

-Infrequent Trading/Low Portfolio Turnover Rate Risk: Certain Portfolios (such as fixed income Portfolios) and/or accounts in the Programs may trade infrequently and experience low (in some cases extremely low) turnover.
+Infrequent Trading/Low Portfolio Turnover Rate Risks:

+Certain Portfolios (such as fixed income Portfolios) and/or accounts in the Programs may trade infrequently and experience low (in some cases extremely low) turnover.
 To the extent charged, wrap fees charged are intended to cover various services, including trade execution.
-We generally assume regular trading when we setting and/or approving Advisory Account Fees for the Wrap Programs.
+We generally assume regular trading when setting and/or approving Advisory Account Fees for the Wrap Programs.
 If a specific Client experiences low turnover in the Client's wrap account, the Client may not realize the full benefit of the wrap fee paid with respect to such wrap account.
 Clients are encouraged to discuss the expected and/or historical level of trading with their Financial Advisor when evaluating the cost of a proposed or existing wrap account.

-Diversification Risk: Certain Portfolios within the Programs may have concentration in specific asset classes, sectors, or individual securities which could result in increased exposure to the risks that can be attributed to those specific investments.
+Diversification Risks: Certain Portfolios within the Programs may have concentration in specific asset classes, sectors, or individual securities which could result in increased exposure to the risks that can be attributed to those specific investments.
 Additionally, certain Portfolios may invest in a specific investment style.
-As a result, clients in these Portfolios may not have access to as wide a variety of management styles as clients in other portfolios.
-Clients may be invested in Portfolios that are primarily implemented using mutual funds and other funds that are managed by their affiliated companies, which may cause clients invested in these portfolios to only have access to the management style of the specific funds used to implement the Portfolio or Strategy.
+As a result, clients in these Portfolios may not have access to as wide a variety of management styles as Clients' Portfolios.
+Certain Portfolios also invest in funds of specific sponsors or fund companies, which means that clients in these Portfolios only have access to the management style of that fund company or sponsor.
+Clients in these Portfolios will be subject to more risk than Clients in more diversified Portfolios and, therefore, are intended to complement to other investments.